 Checkout abandonment can be influenced by a great variety of factors: complicating pages, inconvenient payment methods, customer carts that don’t show on the page, etc.

-Checking why customers leave your website after starting the checkout process is also important to find root abandonment causes, and a CDP is an amazing ally in this inspection.
+Checking why customers leave your website after starting the checkout process is also essential to find root abandonment causes, and a CDP is a fantastically in this inspection.

 26. Lower churn rate

-If you want to understand why your clients are leaving after a few purchases, use a CDP to measure and act on it.
+If you want to understand why your clients are leaving after a few purchases, use a CDP to measure and act.

-By tracking customer interactions, data is a robust source to map the reasons why your customers don’t want to buy from your eCommerce anymore.
-Was it a bad website usability?
+By tracking customer interactions, data is a sound source to map why your customers don’t want to buy from your eCommerce anymore.
+Was it a wrong website usability?
 Generic communication?
 Poor social media support?
 What can be done to lower churn rate and retain your customers?
 Data will help you figure it out.

 27. Increase conversion rate